School of Education and Psychology Statistics

-- Blend of theory and practice.
-Teacher certification candidates spend between 93 and 231 clock hours observing and assisting in K–12 classrooms prior to student teaching.
+- In order to blend theory and practice, teacher certification candidates spend between 93 and 231 clock hours observing and assisting in K–12 classrooms prior to student teaching.

 - Portfolios are used formatively and summatively to portray excellence of educational practices in the K-12 setting.

 - Sixteen teacher certification candidates were awarded the Eleanor Schofield Memorial Teachers' Scholarship.

 - Two elementary education majors received the Doreen Paulson-Evans Memorial Scholarship.